CommandAPI/docs/docs/en/create-commands/arguments/types/misc/advancement-arguments.md

 /award <player> <advancement>
 ```

-Since we require a player, we will use the `PlayerArgument` for this example.
+Since we require a player, we will use the `EntitySelectorArgument.OnePlayer` for this example.
 Given a player, we can simply get the `AdvancementProgress` for that player, and then award the criteria required to fully complete the provided advancement.

 :::tabs
 ===Java